Bobrac3023/roshan-battleship-proj3/README.md

 ### Github_page_deployment

--Once the main branch has been selected, the page will automatically refresh to indicate the successful deployment.
+- Once the main branch has been selected, the page will automatically refresh to indicate the successful deployment.

--The live link can be found here - https://bobrac3023.github.io/roshan-battleship-proj3/
+- The live link can be found here - https://bobrac3023.github.io/roshan-battleship-proj3/

 ### Gitpod after creation from Github Repository using Code-Institute-Org/python-essentials-template